trillek-team/trillek-computer/README.md

 - Addresses used by devices are over 0x110000 to avoid address clashes with the RAM/ROM.
 - Address 0x11FF00 contains a read only dword register that returns a unique ID of the motherboard.
 - Addresses 0x110000 to 0x112000 are reserved to Devices Enumeration and Communication.
-- At address 0x11**XX**00, were **XX** is the device slot number (to a total of 32 -> 0x20), there is mapped an address block that consists : Device Type, Device Builder ID, Device ID, CMD, A, B, C, D, E registers.
+- At address 0x11**XX**00, were **XX** is the device slot number (to a total of 32 -> 0x20), there is mapped an address block that consists : Device Type, Device Builder ID, Device ID, CMD, A, B, C, D, E hardware registers.
 - Devices could do **DMA** operations at will, but ONLY one device could do that at same time, and can only transfer 4 bytes every Device Clock (like if the DMA operates in the falling clock flank and the CPU operated in the rising clock flank.)
+- Usually the devices exposes his own ram and&or uses commands.
+The only exception is the most basic graphcis device that uses computer RAM as buffer.
 - The computer can be expanded to a total 32 devices, not counting integrated devices on motherboard.
 This can be archived by plugin the device boards in the expansion bus.
 Some devices will require a external module attached to the computer, like floppy drives, graphics cards, joysticks, weapons, etc...
 - Integrated devices on motherboard:
     - Programmable Interval Timer (**PIT**) aka *Clock* device.